 What are the Effects of THC and CBD?

-THC and CBD, through their effect on the ECS, act to reduce the sensations of pain, play a role in the inflammatory response, boost immune system function, and alter mood, appetite, memory, and energy levels.
+Based on numerous animal studies and very limited human studies, THC and CBD, through their effect on the ECS, have been found to act to reduce the sensations of pain, play a role in the inflammatory response, boost immune system function, and alter mood, appetite, memory, and energy levels.

 Thanks to the affinity of THC to the CN1 receptors in our brains, the majority of applications for THC are tied to the function of these specific brain regions.
 The highest density of these receptors are involved in sedation, appetite, motor abilities, short-term memory, and execution.